What's in this article?

 How much to ditch your system boiler and convert to a combi boiler?

-Converting from a pre-existing system boiler to a combi boiler is going to be significantly more expensive due to extra materials and work required.
+Converting from a pre-existing system boiler to a combi boiler is going to be significantly more expensive due to the extra materials and work required.

 Typical Heatable costs for Ideal & Viessmann combi boilers [converted from system boilers].